shanecelis/KeySequences/README.md

 This package was originally generated from [Shane Celis](https://twitter.com/shanecelis)'s [unity-package-template](https://github.com/shanecelis/unity-package-template).

+[^0]: Huh.
+Now that I think about `accept` callback string allocation could be avoided.
 [^1]: There are a few other allocations: a) the `accumulated` property if called will allocate a string but 1-length strings are cached, so holding down a button will only allocate a string once.